Drakkar-Software/OctoBot-Docs/coding/tentacle-package-development.md

 # Tentacle package development

-## Intro
+## Tentacle packages

 This page covers tentacle package creation.

-A tentacle package contains one or multiple [tentacles](tentacle-development.md).
+A tentacle package is a python module that contains one or multiple [tentacles](tentacle-development.md) of the same type.

-## The tentacle package folder
+### The tentacle package folder

-A tentacle package is defined by a folder placed at :
+A tentacle package is defined by a folder located at :

 ```bash
 tentacles/YOUR_TP_CATEGORY/YOUR_TP_SUB_CATEGORY/YOUR_TENTACLE_PACKAGE_NAME/